-In August 2018, the Norwalk Investigative Center (IC) divided into two units, the Norwalk IC and Orange County IC to ensure timely completion of consumer complaints.
-The Norwalk IC workload steadily increased and caseload averaged more than double the number of cases in other southern IC offices.
-Prior to the reorganization, seventeen employees reported directly to the Enforcement Supervisor (ES) I in the Norwalk IC, which was nearly double the direct reports of other southern IC offices.
+In August 2018, the Norwalk Investigative Center (IC) divided into two units, the Norwalk IC and Orange County IC to ensure timely completion of consumer complaints as seventeen direct reports were too many for one Enforcement Supervisor I (ES I) to manage efficiently.
+This occurred because the Norwalk IC workload steadily increased and caseload averaged more than double the number of cases in other southern IC offices.
+Prior to the reorganization, seventeen employees reported directly to the ES I in the Norwalk IC, which was nearly double the direct reports of other southern IC offices.